 Eligible Educational Institution located in Kentucky-An eligible educational institution is generally any accredited public, nonprofit, or private college, university, vocational school, or other postsecondary institution.
-Also, the institution must be eligible to participate in a student aid program administered by the Department of Education.
-The institution must also be physically located in Kentucky to qualify.
+The institution must be eligible to participate in a student aid program administered by the Department of Education.
+The institution must be physically located in Kentucky to qualify.